-In his previous role as President Asia-Pacific for SICPA of Switzerland, he led a team offering systems to governments and corporations for tracking and tracing of illicit trade, as well as brand protection.
-Before that, in the role of Senior Advisor and Vice President Asia for BlackBerry, he handled high level government relations, public policy and business development for the smartphone maker across Asia.
+In the private sector, Mank was President Asia-Pacific for SICPA of Switzerland, leading a team offering technologies to governments and corporations for tracking and tracing of illicit trade.
+Before that, as Senior Advisor and Vice President Asia for BlackBerry, he handled high level government relations, public policy, and business development for the smartphone maker across Asia.

-In the public sector, Mank served as Canada’s Ambassador to Malaysia, where he supported a variety of companies, including Petronas and their Canadian partner on a major investment in the Canadian energy sector.
-He was also the Founding Patron of the Malaysia-Canada Oil and Gas Council.
+In government, Mank served as Canada’s High Commissioner (Ambassador) to Malaysia, 2010-12, where he successfully attracted the then single largest ever foreign investment to Canada.
+He was also the Founding Patron of the Malaysia-Canada Oil and Gas Services Council.

-Between 2008-10, he served as Ambassador to Pakistan, following five months of overseeing the Canadian Civilian Task Force for Afghanistan.
-He developed a Pakistan-Afghanistan border initiative and chaired the 2010 G8 working group, which collaborated with the World Bank and the Asian Development Bank on financing cross-border infrastructure development.
-He supported Barrick Gold in their large mining investment in Balochistan during the period, as well.
+Between 2008-10, he served as High Commissioner to Pakistan, where he developed a Pakistan-Afghanistan border initiative and chaired the G7 working group, collaborating with the World Bank and the Asian Development Bank on financing cross-border infrastructure development.

-Mank was Director-General for Asia at Canada’s Department of Foreign Affairs and International Trade between 2006-08, guiding the work of eighteen missions and ambassadors in the region.
-He devised a re-engagement strategy with India and a plan for recalibrating Canadian representation there.
-At the same time, he served as Canada’s Senior Official for ASEAN, representing Canada at regional negotiations and conferences and advancing a Canadian action plan for ASEAN.
+Prior to that, Mank was Director-General for Asia at Canada’s Department of Foreign Affairs and International Trade, 2006-08, guiding the work of eighteen missions and ambassadors, with a network of 1400 staff in the region.
+Among responsibilities, he oversaw the department’s Task Force for Afghanistan, devised a re-engagement strategy with India, and served as Canada’s Senior Official for ASEAN, representing Canada at regional negotiations and conferences and advancing a strategy for closer relations with South-East Asia.

-Born in Kitchener, Ontario, former Ambassador Mank obtained Bachelors and Masters degrees from Wilfrid Laurier University in Waterloo and pursued PhD research on energy policy at The London School of Economics.
+Born in Kitchener, Ontario, former Ambassador Mank obtained Bachelors and Masters degrees from Wilfrid Laurier University in Waterloo and conducted PhD research at The London School of Economics.
 He speaks Indonesian and Japanese, in addition to English and French.
-Among honours, he was Canadian Public Service Mentor of the Year in 1999, a Laurier Top 100 Alumni of Achievement in 2011, and shortlisted for Executive Director of APEC in 2012.
+Among honours, he was Canadian Public Service Mentor of the Year in 1999, and a Laurier Top 100 Alumni of Achievement in 2011.